The Planet Conscious Cook

 Find Alex at Gatherings

-We sat down with Alex in his restaurant Gatherings to talk the environment, food, wine and why he doesn't cook meat.
+We sat down with Alex Davies at his restaurant Gatherings in Christchurch to talk the environment, food, wine and why he doesn't cook meat.

 What’s your background?